-16 Jul SAFE LANDing through enhanced ground support
+16 Jul SAFE LANDing through enhanced ground support project kicks off

 A week ago, together with SESAR JU, we kicked off the H2020 project SAFELAND, “SAFE LANDing through enhanced ground support”.
 Aim of SAFELAND is creating a valuable solution to support flight and landing of aircraft operated by a single pilot, due to partial or total incapacitation of the pilot.
 During its 30 month duration, the project will investigate the interaction of the air traffic controller with onboard automation and/or a ground based pilot operating through a remote cockpit position to manage the flight.